-The last extension was part of Biggert-Waters, which extended NFIP's authority through September 30, 2017.
-Since that date, Congress has passed 13 stopgap extensions of the program, with the latest extension scheduled to expire on September 30, 2019.
-These shortterm extensions simply delay the sunset date of the NFIP, without making any substantive changes to the program.
-Long-term reauthorization is valued by some parties, but many others perceive that reauthorization is the only way to force Congress to review the program.
+The last extension was part of Biggert-Waters, which extended NFIP's authority through September 30, 2017.9 Long-term reauthorization is valued by some parties, but many others perceive that reauthorization is the only way to force Congress to review the program.
 A survey of stakeholders (discussed in Section 11) revealed significant support for a mechanism to compel Congress to review the program without the threat of a lapse.